Certified Nursing Assistant Cover Letter Examples That Get Interviews in 2026

 Do hospitals actually read CNA cover letters, or is the application form enough?
 Toggle answer

 Yes, often.
-Hospitals use them as a quick “risk filter”: professionalism, clarity, unit fit, and communication.
+Hospitals use cover letters as a quick “risk filter,” checking for professionalism, clarity, fit for the unit, and communication skills.
 If they don’t read it, you lose nothing.
-If they do, a sharp letter can move you ahead of similar résumés.
+If they do, a focused letter can set you apart from similar résumés.

 If I’m newly certified, what should I use as proof besides “I care about patients”?
 Toggle answer